Asana vs Monday: Which is Best in 2022? (Detailed Breakdown)

 Here are the three types of reports you’ll get access to:

-- Resourcing: Upcoming tasks by assignee this week, this month’s tasks by project, and custom field total.
+- Resourcing: All the tasks by assignee this week, this month’s tasks by project, and custom field total.

 - Work Health: Upcoming tasks by custom field, overdue tasks by project, upcoming tasks by project.

-- Progress: Projects with the most completed tasks and tasks by completion status this month.
+- Progress: Manage projects with the most completed tasks and tasks by completion status this month.

 And if these don’t suit your needs, you can also build custom charts to monitor your projects and team.